The Pit of Success - Then And Now

 - Harness.
 The prompt, the toolset, and the lifecycle loop around the agent.
 Its job is mostly to get out of the way: expose the minimal sufficient set of tools, compel the agent to move forward, and protect it from context overload and irrelevant noise.

-- Tool performance.
-Fundamentally a context-management problem.
+- Agentic UX What you came for.
+And ultimately a context-management problem.
 Give the agent just enough to get started, then feed it the right correction in the most targeted dose possible - through better defaults, error messages that suggest the next step, and progressive disclosure.
+This is the actual UX surface that you can tweak; the other two are just there ot make sure you have high signal.

 Each of these deserves its own treatment, and the interesting part is always in the specifics: which tool, which error message, which default.
 The right answer is rarely intuitive, which is exactly why you measure.